-Note that in real-life situations, this kind of attack can often be far less effective than fiction will usually present it.
+Note that in Real Life situations, this kind of attack can often be far less effective than fiction will usually present it.
 In a real fight, many people will exhibit drastically reduced sensitivity to pain due to adrenaline, and actually may not even notice being struck between the legs.
+In addition, some people tend to overly telegraph their movements before using this attack, giving the opponent time to block or shield themselves from it.
 This will be even more so if they are on drugs or in some psychotic state, as criminals dispatched with this method in fiction often are.

 For some reason, this usually only applies to men.
 Female characters are rarely subjected to groin attacks of any kind, and when they are, they are also likely to just shrug off in a moment.note Female genitals also lack the squish factor that comes from swinging in the wind.
 On the symbolic level, a groin attack on a male especially if it's delivered by a female represents that male being brought low by a well-placed blow to the very source of his masculine pride.